 2. D1 is not always the best for playing time

 Would you rather ride the bench for your dream D1 team or play right away at a lower level?
 Yes, being patient at the D1 level could pay off and lead to playing time during your junior or senior year.
 However, when it comes to athletic development, there’s just no substitute for regular playing time.
 Plus, what happens if you get injured?
 Would you still be happy with the academics and social life at your D1 school?
-Or did you make the decision to attend there only based on athletics?
+Or did you make the decision to attend that school only based on athletics?
 Consider every factor that matters to you because NCSA’s 2019 State of Recruiting Reports shows that nearly half of college athletes leave their team roster.

 3. D1 is not the best for downtime